The Break Up: When the Soulmate Shit Doesn’t Work

 Day after day he left sweet messages on my phone, notes on my pillow and said that nothing was right before I came into his life.
 But as good things do and time and circumstance swirl up the dirt at our feet, a thing happened.
 A weird thing.

-Four and a half years into our relationship, when he had to face the depression of an odd and inconvenient, but far from debilitating, and certainly not fatal, illness he lost all sense of himself.
+Four and a half years into our relationship, when he had to face the depression of an odd and inconvenient, but certainly not fatal, illness he lost all sense of himself.
 The therapist said it was post-traumatic stress but the urologist called it peyronies.
-Whatever you want to call it he developed a sudden fear of our relationship and everything about us was called in to question.
+Whatever you call it, he developed a sudden fear of our relationship and everything about us was called in to question.

 He would disappear for days only to return hung over from a variety of substances, apologetic and guilt-ridden.
 He begged, I understood, I forgave, I supported.
 We talked endlessly over a hundred midnight hours.
-Nothing I said made any difference I assured him it would not make any difference in our relationship but he didn't believe it.
+Nothing I said made any difference.
+I assured him it would not make any difference in our relationship but he didn't believe it.
 The hours crawled into months and then a year was nearly gone.
 More promises.
 More admissions.
-More acts of redemption, but nothing healed him because living comfortably numb is a state of preference for some.
-He chose it.
+More acts of redemption, but nothing healed him emotionally so he began living comfortably numb.
 He nurtured his weaknesses until he broke me of him.

 He was fading from my memory—slowly, daily, like old photographs; sometimes I couldn’t picture him at all.
 I could sense a day coming when thinking of him would not produce a jump in my breathing or a stab of pain in my side that often triggered a panic attack.

-Leaving Jon was the end and the beginning—or maybe just a chasm I needed to cross to overwrite the space of him in my head.
-That never did work, though, but not for lack of trying.
+Leaving Jon was the end and the beginning.
+Or maybe just a chasm I needed to cross to overwrite the space of him in my head.
+That never did work completely, but not for lack of trying.
 The more other men came in—the more Jon faded away.